espeak-ng/espeak-ng/README.md

 4. Android Developer Tools (ADT) for Eclipse
 5.  wxWidgets 2.8 (for espeakedit if building the `espeak-data` zip files)

+## Fetching the Sources

+The Android port uses the `ucd-tools` submodule.
+You can fetch this by running:

+    $ git submodule init
+    $ git submodule update

 ## Building

 1. Build the `libttsespeak.so` file by running: